hsiaopat/NDBuildingRecognition/README.md

 ![IMG_6108 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/d51f8ac0-3f30-4ca5-a124-002c6a6c6c28) ![IMG_6107 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/5aef32f2-7421-450e-ac50-f8a9bb1a76da)

-In addition, there were external factors that obscured the view of some of the buildings, including trees and pedestrians.
-The below image exhibits an image obstructed by trees.
+In addition, there were external factors that obscured the view of some of the buildings.
+The below image exhibits an image of Lyons Hall obstructed by trees, bikes, and pedestrians.

 ![IMG_6101 Small](https://github.com/hsiaopat/NDBuildingRecognition/assets/97554902/85e91b9c-bcef-4a96-8635-326f6c65204f)